Guided Visualisation in Therapy – The Benefits Might Surprise You.

 Releasing stress – both present stress and worries about the future

-Coping better – if you are nervous about a situation visualising it going well can make you feel more capable
+Coping better – if you are nervous about a situation visualizing it going well can make you feel more capable

 Changing moods – it can help you change the way you feel about a situation which can shift your mood

-Improving relationships – visualising new ways to act around others can change your responses and behaviours and thus your relationships
+Improving relationships – visualizing new ways to act around others can change your responses and behaviors and thus your relationships

-Psychological health conditions that visualisation might help with include:
+Psychological health conditions that visualization might help with include: